Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 layout: page
 ---

 Building a technological and sustaniable world, where digital transformation gives us a leap towards better opportunities.
-Mechatronics, in addition to artificial intelligence, are part of the tools that allow us to manage, the development of solutions that will allow my contribution to a better world
+Mechatronics, in addition to artificial intelligence, are part of the tools that allow us to manage, the development of solutions that will allow my contribution to a better world.